AndBobsYourUncle/stable-diffusion-discord-bot/README.md

 By default, the size is 512x512.
 However, if you are running Stable Diffusion 2.0, you might want to change this to 768x768.

-Clicking on a button will cause the bot to update the setting, and switch the button style to indicate that it is the new default.
+Choosing an option will cause the bot to update the setting, and edit the message in place, allowing further edits.

 <img width="477" alt="Screenshot 2023-01-06 at 10 41 36 AM" src="https://user-images.githubusercontent.com/7525989/211077599-482536ef-1a70-4f58-abf0-314c773c64c6.png">